edmistond/davidedmiston_hugo/content/post/2023/captioning-tools-extravaganza.md

 ### As a Conference, we want to offer captions, so everyone is welcome

-Depending on your AV setup and how you are streaming data, you have a few options.
-You can of course hire an [awesome human captioning firm](https://whitecoatcaptioning.com/) to do this, but maybe you don't have that in your budget.
+Depending on your AV setup and how you are streaming data, you have options.
+You can of course hire an [awesome human captioning firm](https://whitecoatcaptioning.com/) to do this, but it's possible you don't have that in your budget.

 Probably the easiest approach in that case, depending on the conference AV setup, would be using Windows live captioning or the Linux/macOS Live Captions tools linked above.
 Another option might be to get in touch with Ava.me; [they've offered accessibility for conferences in the past](https://help.ava.me/en/articles/3160170-use-ava-at-conferences-venues-events-participant-info).

+If you do pursue a live-captioning solution for accessibility, you may want to remind your presenters to speak clearly and avoid any cross-talk.
+I would also encourage them to rehearse the talk using a captioning tool so they know what to expect from it.

 ### As an Attendee, I want captions, so I know what the heck is going on

-As a general rule, _all of the above_ options work great for attendees.
-If it's a virtual conference, you can use the built-in auto-captioning that many platforms now offer, or turn on one of the previously recommended tools.
-There are one or two others you can use, and then if you're in-person, we'll talk about actually getting sound _into_ your phone, laptop, or tablet in the first place.
+As a general rule, _all of the above_ options work great for attendees, too.
+If it's a virtual conference, you can use the built-in auto-captioning your platform offers (if any), or turn on one of the recommended tools.
+There's one or two others you can use, which I'm going to discuss in these next paragraphs.
+After that, I'll discuss ways to get an audio stream into your device if you're attending an in-person conference.

 #### [Otter.ai](https://otter.ai)

 - **Free/paid, Android/iOS/iPadOS/web, cloud-based**

-I used Otter extensively from 2019-2021, prior to Teams captioning improving and prior to Windows/Mac having live captioning options.
-I generally had very good luck with it, and ran a 3.5mm splitter off my laptop; this let me feed the audio into my iPad and use the app there, which was convenient for having my captions positioned right underneath the screen I was working on.
+I used Otter extensively from 2019-2021, before Teams captioning improved and before Windows/Mac having live captioning options.
+I generally had good luck with it, and ran a 3.5mm splitter off my laptop; this let me feed the audio into my iPad and use the app there, which was convenient for having my captions positioned right underneath the screen I was working on.
 Otter does require internet access and also saves the audio recording until you delete it; please be aware of any potential legal issues in the jurisdiction you're in if you use this.
-Additionally, Otter's license terms don't seem allow "public performance" so if anyone is thinking about using this from a conference or attendee standpoint...
-I don't think that's allowed.
+Also, Otter's license terms don't seem allow "public performance," so technically I don't think you're allowed to display it to a larger group of people, only to yourself.

 #### [Ava.me](https://ava.me)